 - 1. Proper respect and decorum will be observed during all class sessions.
 Civility is critical to ensure all students feel confident and comfortable in the classroom. - Displaying respect for all members of the classroom community, both your instructor and fellow students. - Attentiveness to and participation in discussions and in-class activities. - Avoidance of unnecessary disruptions during class such as private conversations, using cell phones, or doing work for other classes. - Avoidance of racist, sexist, homophobic, or other negative language that may unnecessarily exclude members of our campus and classroom community. - Avoid obstructing or impeding the learning process for your fellow classmates. - 2.
 It is your responsibility to complete assignments prior to the start of class.
-This includes any homework, papers, and presentation preparation.
-This allows us to engage in productive class discussions and is the time to ask relevant questions.
-I reserve the right to give in-class pop quizzes if it becomes apparent reading assignments are not being completed.
-In-class activities (or possible quizzes) CANNOT be made up.
-Student athletes and others who miss class due to College activities must complete assignments PRIOR to an absence. - 3.
-Plagiarism, academic misconduct, and cheating will not be tolerated.
-Penalties for these actions may result in zero points for the assignment or exam, failure of the course, or possible expulsion from the College.
-See your undergraduate catalog for the College's definition of plagiarism and academic misconduct. - 4.
+This includes homework, papers, and speech preparation.
+This allows us to engage in productive class discussions and is the time to ask relevant questions. - 3.
 Please don't let tardiness become a problem.
 If you are late on more than one occasion, I will discuss this issue with you outside of class time.
-If the problem persists, further instances of tardiness will count as unexcused absences. - 5.
+If the problem persists, further instances of tardiness will count as unexcused absences. - 4.
 LBCC prohibits unlawful discrimination based on race, color, religion, ethnicity, use of native language, national origin, sex, sexual orientation, marital status, disability, veteran status, age, or any other status protected under applicable federal, state, or local laws.